zikriyeurkmezcengiz/ai-agents-for-beginners/README.md

 Do you have suggestions or found spelling or code errors?
 [Raise an issue](https://github.com/microsoft/ai-agents-for-beginners/issues?WT.mc_id=academic-105485-koreyst) or [Create a pull request](https://github.com/microsoft/ai-agents-for-beginners/pulls?WT.mc_id=academic-105485-koreyst)

-If you get stuck or have any questions about bulding AI Agents, join our [Azure AI Community Discord](https://discord.gg/kzRShWzttr).
+If you get stuck or have any questions about building AI Agents, join our [Azure AI Community Discord](https://discord.gg/kzRShWzttr).

 ## 📂 Each lesson includes